Organization - Section

 To review the usage statistics of an organization notification, on the Notification page, click the notification to review, and then in the Action bar, click Usage Statistics.

 The Usage Statistics panel displays the following information:

 Number of successes: Number of times today that the notification was successfully processed and sent to the expected email addresses or service URLs.

-Number of failures: Number of times today that the email or webhook server to which the notification was sent returned an error or could not be reached.
+Number of failures: Number of times today that the email or webhook server to which the notification was sent returned an error or couldn’t be reached.

 Number of errors: Number of times today that an unexpected error occurred while Coveo Cloud was processing the notification.

-Number of cancellations: Number of times today that the activity related to the notification occurred but did not cause a notification to be sent (e.g., the Daily email notifications limit was reached (see Organization Limits).
+Number of cancellations: Number of times today that the activity related to the notification occurred but didn’t cause a notification to be sent (e.g., the Daily email notifications limit was reached (see Organization Limits).